p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## No more header files, today

-Even in 2025 when C++ compilers get modules and you are finally allowed to use them, headers will still survive alongside modules in third-party libraries and for backward compatibility.
+Even when C++ compilers implement modules and you can finally use them, headers will still survive alongside modules for backward compatibility.

 ## No more order of declaration